 Notice of Data Security Incident

-We are posting this notice to provide important information regarding a recent security incident involving personal information maintained by R.F.M.S.
-Inc. (“RFMS”) on behalf of (CLO INC DBA DD HOMES NETWORK), including Protected Health Information as defined by the Health Insurance Portability and Accountability Act.
-We want to provide patients with details about the incident and let patients know that we continue to take significant measures to protect their information.
+We are posting this notice to provide important information regarding a recent cybersecurity incident involving personal information maintained by R.F.M.S, Inc. (“RFMS”) on behalf of CLO INC. (DBA DD HOMES NETWORK), including Protected Health Information as defined by the Health Insurance Portability and Accountability Act.
+We want to provide patients with details about the incident and let patients know that it continues to take significant measures to protect their information.

-On or around March 17, 2025, RFMS observed suspicious activity within its network environment.
+On or around March 17, 2025, RFMS observed suspicious activity within its networking environment.
 Immediately upon detecting this activity, we took steps to mitigate the threat, including taking certain systems offline.
-We also quickly engaged professionals experienced in handling these types of incidents to assist us with an investigation and to assess the full scope of information impacted.
-On or about April 30, 2025, the investigation revealed that limited personal information, including protected health information of some patients, was accessed and acquired by an unauthorized party as early as March 13, 2025.
+We quickly engaged professionals experienced in handling these types of incidents to assist us with an investigation and to assess the full scope of information impacted.
+On or about April 30, 2025, the investigation revealed that limited personal information, including Protected Health Information of some patients, was accessed and acquired by an unauthorized party as early as March 13, 2025.

-If you have any questions regarding this incident, please call our dedicated and confidential toll-free response line at 877-354-3780.
+If you have any questions regarding this incident, please call our dedicated and confidential toll-free response line at 1-877-354-3780.
 This response line is staffed with professionals familiar with this incident and knowledgeable on what you can do to protect against misuse of your information.
-The response line is available Monday through Friday, 8am – 5pm Central Standard Time.
+The response line is available Monday through Friday, 9am to 6pm Eastern Time, excluding major U.S. holidays.

 Obtain and Monitor Your Credit Report